Gülbahçe

 Gülbahçe, 12073.
 Sk.
 32-13, 35430 Urla/İzmir, Turkey – Note: the Google Maps locator indicates the Gülbahçe Ilıcası building as adjacent to the Urla Surf House, however, it is not possible to access from this point without wading through the shallow waters at the mouth of the Tatar Stream.
 Direct access by car requires taking a track leading from the D300 halfway between İçmeler and the Izmir Institute of Technology (İYTE).

 The stone building leading into the sea that constitutes the thermal bath is located just southeast of the village of Gülbahçe 38km east of Çeşme, 12km west of Urla.
 While often referred to as the ‘Ancient Roman Baths’, there is no definitive evidence that they belong to the Roman period.
 Around the spa is a 5,000-year-old mound and ruins thought to belong to the Hellenistic period.
-The brick building is currently (July 2021) under restoration.
+The brick building is under restoration.